liuyongye/PUER_replications/README.md

   PUER_table3_data.dta
 ```

 Note that we organize our code according to the data set used in the analysis instead of the order of tables and figures that appear in the paper.
 We make this arrangement because our analysis switches among different datasets frequently.
-Organizing the code by dataset reduces the repetitive operations and makes the flow clearer.
+Organizing the code by dataset reduces the repetitive operations and clarifies the flow.

 ## 1 Step-by-Step Instructions for Replication